usf-cs677-fa19/sfdfs/README.md

 Corrupted chunk :
 If the checksum of the filechunk does not match with the metadata held in the memory.
 Then storage node sends chunk not found message to client.
 So client moves on to the next storage node in list and ask for the chunk.
 In the mean while, storage node that found a bad chunk sends a badchunk found message to controller.
-Controller sends back a list of storage node that also have the chunk.
+Controller sends back a heal bad chunk message which contains a list of storage nodes that also have the chunk.
 Storage node uses this list and ask for the chunk from the fellow storage nodes in the list.